Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Introduction

-The essential problem in model reduction of second-order systems is to preserve the second-order structure, allowing for a physical interpretation of the resulting reduced model.
-However, achieving this preservation is not necessarily straightforward.
-Although a second-order system \eqref{sys:2o} can be rewritten in the first-order form, with state vector $[x(t)^\top \ \dot{x}(t)^\top]^\top$, which can be reduced via first-order reduction methods, the reduced-order models generally lose the second-order structure.
-To cope with this structure-preserving problem, second-order balancing approaches have been proposed in e.g., \cite{meyer1996balancing2o,chahlaoui2006balancing2o,reis2008BT2O,benner2011efficient2O,benner2013improved2O}.
+The essential problem in model reduction of second-order systems is the preservation of the second-order structure, allowing for a physical interpretation of the resulting approximation.
+However, a direct application of structure preservation method e.g., \cite{cheng2023optimal} is not necessarily straightforward.
+Although a second-order system \eqref{sys:2o} can be rewritten in first-order form, yielding the first-order equivalent system, with state vector $[x(t)^\top \ \dot{x}(t)^\top]^\top$, reduced via first-order reduction methods, the resulting reduced-order models typically destroy the second-order structure.
+To preserve the second-order structure, second-order balancing methods have been proposed in, e.g., \cite{meyer1996balancing2o,chahlaoui2006balancing2o,reis2008BT2O,benner2011efficient2O,benner2013improved2O}.
 The so-called \textit{position and velocity Gramians} are defined as the diagonal blocks in the Gramian matrices of the first-order representation.
-Then, balanced truncation can be performed based on different pairs of position and velocity Gramians.
-However, unlike the balanced truncation in the first-order case, these methods can hardly preserve stability and provide a global error bound.
-A port-Hamiltonian approach in \cite{hartmann2010BT2O}, in contrast, reduces a second-order system via a generalized Hamiltonian framework and preserves the Hamiltonian structure and stability.
-Recently, a positive real balanced truncation method is presented in \cite{Dorschky2020balanced}, which guarantees stability and passivity of reduced second-order model.
-The model reduction problem in \cite{Sato2017Riemannian,Yu2021h_2} is tackled by optimization approaches, where reduced systems are constructed as the optimal solution of an $H_2$-optimization problem subject to certain structural constraint.
-In \cite{XiaodongTAC20172OROM,XiaodongACOM2018Power,Ishizaki2015clustered}, a clustering-based framework is considered to simplify the structure of second-order network systems, and the scheme is based on identifying and aggregating nodal states that have similar responses to external input signals.
+Then, balanced truncation is performed based on different pairs of position and velocity Gramians.
+However, unlike the balanced truncation for first-order stable systems, these methods do not generally preserve stability or provide global error bounds.
+A port-Hamiltonian approach in \cite{hartmann2010BT2O} reduces a second-order system via a generalized Hamiltonian framework and preserves the Hamiltonian structure and stability.
+The model reduction problem in \cite{Sato2017Riemannian,Yu2021h_2} is tackled by optimization approaches, where reduced systems are constructed as the optimal solution of an $H_2$-optimization problem subject to certain structural constraints.
+In \cite{XiaodongTAC20172OROM,cheng2016secondclustering,XiaodongACOM2018Power,Ishizaki2015clustered}, a clustering-based framework is considered to simplify the structure of second-order network systems, and the scheme is based on identifying and aggregating nodal states that have similar responses to external input signals.